-The two silver maples in our small backyard stood like sentinels as they guarded the house with their interlocking canopies of green.
+The two silver maples stood like sentinels in our backyard as they guarded the house with their interlocking canopies of green.
 During the brutal St. Louis summers when the heat and humidity would fight to reach 100F first (38C) – then stay the longest – the shade from those old squirrel-bearers represented the fringe ground of relief in a world bounded by torpor and sweat.

 Strung at a height of around seven feet (2.13m) between the two trees ran a twisted rusty wire on which my mother used to hang potted flowers, part of the riot of colors she cultivated in our yard.
 But that old wire always represented something more to my agitated young mind than a tree-leveler or flower pot holder.